lfpll/housing_finder/README.md

 My first ambtion here is to have workflow from the imoevelweb website

 ### Version 1.0
-1. Creating cloud functions with in a smart way (logging, error handling, as reusable as possible)
+1. Creating cloud functions with in a smart way (logging, error handling as reusable as possible)
 2. Creating a solution to bring the data from google cloud storage to bigquery
 3. Create a user simple interface for searching using bigquery as backend (easier and cheaper then cloud SQL)
 4. Create a automatically process that detects ulrs offline